Diogo46/SO-Project-1-/Trabalho1/README.md

 ./recycle_bin.sh list --sort=date
 ./recycle_bin.sh list --sort=name

+You can also use --reverse or -r flag to revert sort order (oldest first instead of newest first, smallest first instead of biggest first)

+./recycle_bin.sh list --sort=size --reverse (or -r)
+./recycle_bin.sh list --sort=date --reverse (or -r)

-Naturally, you can still add the --detailed to have a detailed, sorted list.
+Naturally, you can still add the --detailed to have a detailed, sorted (or reverse sorted) list.

 There are two main validation steps throughout the function's usage:
-- if you try to run a flag that's not --detailed or --sort, you will get an error message and then it will show you what the valid options are;
+- if you try to run a flag that's not --detailed, --sort, --reverse or -r, you will get an error message and then it will show you what the valid options are;
 - if you try to sort by anything other than size, name or date, you will get the same message and a list of sorting options;

 If the recyble bin is empty and you try to list it, it will return "Recycle bin is empty".